Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity?

 Therefore, do not be skeptical, but believe; for I myself also used to disbelieve that this would take place, but now, having taken these things into consideration, I believe.
 At the same time, I met with the sacred Scriptures of the holy prophets, who also by the Spirit of God foretold the things that have already happened, just as they came to pass, and the things now occurring as they are now happening, and things future in the order in which they shall be accomplished (Theophilus of Antioch.
 To Autolycus, Book 1, Chapters XIV.
 Translated by Marcus Dods, A.M.
 Excerpted from Ante-Nicene Fathers, Volume 2.
 Edited by Alexander Roberts & James Donaldson.
 American Edition, 1885.
 Online Edition Copyright © 2004 by K. Knight).

-It is not totally clear how Theophilus views the Holy Spirit, though life-giving breath may be close.
-The above writings suggest that it is the power of God, as opposed to a specific person--in no place does he suggest that the Holy Spirit is a separate person.
+It is not totally clear from his writings how Theophilus viewed the Holy Spirit, though life-giving breath may be close.
+The above writings suggest that it is a manifestation of the power of God, as opposed to a specific person--in no place does he suggest that the Holy Spirit is a separate person.
 Nor when he mentioned threeness did he speak of the Holy Spirit.

 Furthermore, even trinitarian scholars who believe that Theophilus's writings do support the trinity will admit that the Greek expression used cannot clearly be used about the Holy Spirit, though they seem to wish to overlook that.
 Note the following admission: